 The project we support will help create opportunity though sustainable agriculture for rural and nomadic women in Niger.

 Remote Energy is a non-profit organization formed in 2017.
 Its team is comprised of electricians, educators and innovators in the PV industry who share a vision to catalyze change in the developing world.
 Remote Energy is dedicated to sharing their experience, skills and expertise to empower individuals, communities, technicians and instructors in marginalized and developing communities worldwide.

 The project we support will develop a solar energy training course in cooperation with the Northwest Indian College to increase the number of Native Americans who are employed in the solar energy industry in the Pacific Northwest.

-The project we support will help girls in Ethiopia to attend school by providing them menstrual kits.
+The project we support will help them expand into Rural Nepal.

-We would also like to thank all the organizations that submitted Letters of Inquiry and/or full grant requests.
-This year we were able to make grants to 3% of the organizations that applied for our assistance.
+We would also like to thank all the organizations that submitted Letters of Inquiry and / or full grant requests.
+This year we were able to make grants to 4% of the organizations that applied for our assistance.
 To those organizations that we were unable to help this year, our decision should not be considered an opinion on the merits of your project.
 We wish you success in obtaining funding from other sources.